tylern4/clasqaDB/src/README.md

     you only need to provide it a run number and event number
     - database lookups are only performed as needed, so it is safe to use any accessor in a standard analysis event loop
+    - make sure the event has `REC::Particle` and `RUN::config` banks before any lookup (otherwise you'll find events which were not part of the QA)